dakr11/PRPL/README.md

 ## Discharge quality improvement
-The duration of the discharge is closely tied to its quality, which encompasses factors like wall conditioning and instabilities.
+The discharge duration is closely tied to its quality, encompassing factors like wall conditioning and instabilities.
 Additionally, the discharge quality is influenced by the current state of the machine and uncertainties in the technologies used, such as gas puffing.

 Consequently, applying external magnetic fields for plasma position control does not always guarantee the extension of the discharge.
 Therefore, before starting the position control, it is required to find the optimal parameters initiating the discharge ($U_{CD}, U_{Bt}, p$).